bruceravel/synchrotron_pop_up_book/script.md

 very smooth and bent along their length.  *Something something glancing incident* which focuses t he X-ray beam to a 10 DDum spot.

-The HXN, SRC, XFM, and FXI beamlines at NSLS-II will perform this kind of experiment with a spot size as small as 10 nm, 1000 times smaller than the NSLS experiment shown here!
-Other imaging beamlines include SRX, XFM, and FXI.
+At NSLS-II, the HXN, SRC, XFM, and FXI beamlines will have imaging capability.
+The HXN beamline will perform this kind of experiment with a 10 DDnm spot, a thousand times smaller than the NSLS experiment shown in the Log Book!

 A flat sample is mounted at the focal spot of the KB mirrors.
 The incident X-rays interact with the sample, emitting secondary X-rays